 Once each cruise the Pinnacle transforms into the legendary Le Cirque of New York City ranked among the world’s best restaurants.
 We had jumbo shrimp cocktails, lobster bisque and delectable chateaubriand for two followed by a signature pineapple dessert at our Le Cirque dinner. ($49).

 Alaska cruises provide numerous opportunities for close-up glacier views.
-Three national park rangers boarded the Westerdam to narrate the ship’s onboard visit to Glacier Bay National Park that can only be reached by water or air.
+Three national park rangers boarded Westerdam to narrate the ship’s onboard visit to Glacier Bay National Park that can only be reached by water or air.

 Captain Bart Vaartjes maneuvered our ship remarkably close to Margerie Glacier.
 Our port-side balcony cabin provided a spectacular spot to admire nature’s incredible beauty.
 Then he turned the 935-foot ship 180 degrees to share the great views with starboard guests.